Hibalabari/printf/README.md

 A void * pointer argument is printed as hexadecimal in lower caps representing an adress in memory.
 ## %
 A ' % ' character is written and no conversion is made.
 The specification is as follows: %%.
+## b
+The argument is converted to an unsigned int value and then operated to get its binary representation (base 2).
+## S
+The argument received is expected to be a pointer type char * to an array of characters.
+Characters from this array are printed up to (but not including) a null byte ('\0').
+Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters).

 ## Heba && Eslam